All Episodes

 Now we have a forecast that looks pretty ominous and may even turn into, I guess, the season's first hurricane.

-What are the biggest what's happening?
+What are the biggest, what's happening?

 When is it going to happen?

-Uh who's in jeopardy here?
+Who's in jeopardy here?

-Well, New Orleans is the target that I'm most nervous about, and uh we have a uh a situation that actually has been evolving for three or four months.
+And we have a situation that actually has been evolving for three or four months.

-The extremely cold winter in the northern plains, the record snow cover, the late snow melt combined with the enhanced precipitation in the plains, means that the Mississippi River is uncommonly high around New Orleans.
+The extremely cold winter in the northern plains, the record snow cover, the late snow melt combined with the enhanced precipitation in the plains means that the Mississippi River is uncommonly high around New Orleans.

 Now, if that situation did not occur, this is not that big a deal for New Orleans.

-They're going to get sixty to seventy mile an hour wind gust, I think, and uh four to eight inches of rain, that's not that big a problem for New Orleans, they've had storms like that before.
+They're going to get 60 to 70 mile an hour wind gust, I think, and four to eight inches of rain.

-And what happens is that you're going to get winds strong from the east, late tonight and tomorrow, into the southeast on Saturday and south on Sunday.
+And what happens is that you're going to get winds strong from the east late tonight and tomorrow into the southeast on Saturday and south on Sunday.

 One foot below is what they've got.

-Yesterday they were a little bit higher.
+Yesterday, they were a little bit higher.

 So there's a lot of uncertainty here.

-And what we are doing is the same thing we've been doing all week is telling people that we believe this is going to come inland and it is a threat for New Orleans.
+And what we are doing is the same thing we've been doing all week, is telling people that we believe this is going to come inland and it is a threat for New Orleans.

 Houston, I don't think you have to worry about much at all.

-Now you're talking about what rising tide because of the rainfall.
+Rising tide because of the rainfall.

-What of a let's say it's 12 to 18 inches.
+Let's say it's 12 to 18 inches.

 Does that then breach the levees and that means it gets flooded?

-Uh but there's so much variance here.
+But there's so much variance here.

-And you know, uh Sean, in our preseason forecast we issued in April, we said this is precisely the kind of storm to look for this year.
+And you know, Sean, in our preseason forecast we issued in April, we said this is precisely the kind of storm to look for this year.

 May not be a lot coming off Africa, but the ones that pop in your backyard, you may see something pop in our backyard or relatively close before this season's over.